jyang526843/2D_ALDIC/README.md

 https://www.mathworks.com/matlabcentral/fileexchange/77019-augmented-lagrangian-digital-volume-correlation-aldvc

 ## Contact and support
-Jin Yang (Caltech solid mechanics, PhD '19): jyang526@wisc.edu  -or-  aldicdvc@gmail.com I appreciate your comments and ratings to help me further improve this code.
+Dr. Jin Yang (Caltech majoring in solid mechanics, PhD '19): jin.yang@austin.utexas.edu  -or-  aldicdvc@gmail.com I appreciate your comments and ratings to help me further improve this code.
 If you have other questions, feel free to email me.